roshana01/weather-web/README.md

 ## Conclusion

 This weather application focuses on the core functionality of retrieving and displaying weather data while ensuring a smooth user experience.
-The project serves as a practical example of using React with Vite, React Query, and Zustand for state management.
+The project serves as a practical example of using React with Vite, React Query, Zustand for state management, and custom hooks to efficiently handle API requests.